 - Print as many copies of the page as you need.

 No matter how you create barcodes in LibreOffice or OpenOffice.org, currently they are a bit of a creative hack.
+For more information on barcodes and labels.
 However, once you familiarize yourself with the method that works best for you, you can work with barcodes in either office suite — you just need a bit of patience as you experiment for the first time.

 BY BRUCE BYFIELD